bolyachko/weather_interview/README.md

 - Connect Redux also you can include redux devtools **1point.**

 ### **Middle** 7 points
-- Implement https://openweathermap.org/api/hourly-forecast create 4 days forecast weather for your region by using navigator JS for lat and lng. **Please use API KEY:** (b7a1f25e1ebee3f154d0a3e002defecb)
+- Implement https://openweathermap.org/api/hourly-forecast create 1 day forecast weather ONLy for your region by using navigator JS for lat and lng.
+KEEP IN MIND!
+API for 4 days, you only need to show for current day.
-_**Figma URL**_ https://www.figma.com/file/XwfZ2eainMW2gwpcCqHF8K/WeatherAppUplabs?node-id=0%3A1 **7 points**
+ **Please use API KEY:** (b7a1f25e1ebee3f154d0a3e002defecb) _**Figma URL**_ https://www.figma.com/file/XwfZ2eainMW2gwpcCqHF8K/WeatherAppUplabs?node-id=0%3A1 **7 points**

 P.S.
 Design is only for your vision, no need to make pixel perfect and etc. should be similar but colors and font-sizes must be the same. (use card component to implement it).